Fiat 500 (2007): Fiat 500 Cinema Challenge

 As part of the Fiat 500C launch in Germany, an interactive game event was held inside a movie theatre.
 Theatre attendants would find steering hands with a coupon that allows the attendant to win a weekend driving a Fiat 500C.
 Attendants played the interactive game by trying to collectively drive two on-screen Fiat 500C cars around a uniquely designed race track.

 The campaign was produced by the Leo Burnett agency.

 Fiat 500 hand dryer

 To demonstrate Fiat's Start & Stop system, Leo Burnett, Frankfurt developed the Fiat 500 hand dryer to promote its eco-friendly image.

 500 by Gucci

 As part of the 500 by Gucci product launch, a commercial featuring model Natasha Poly was produced.
 The commercial was shot by Mert Alas and Marcus Piggott in Rome, and conceived by Giannini.
 In addition, single and double-page print ads were also produced.

 500 by Gucci short film collection

-It is a series of 5 films starring the 500 by Gucci.
+This is a series of five short films starring the 500 by Gucci.

-Papillon Polaroid (produced by Olivier Zahm (Editor in Chief of Purple Fashion magazine)) featuring Betony Vernon, is set at the Museo Casa Mollino, Torino, the former home and now a museum dedicated to Italian designer and architect, Carlo Mollino.
-This film would create a poetic combination of three pillars of Italian design: Fiat, Gucci, and Carlo Mollino.

-The Race (produced by photographer and director Will Davidson) features Fiat 500 by Gucci.

-Assembly line (produced by Chris Sweeney (Film Director for NOWNESS)) fuses two powerhouses of Italian design with a playful twist that brings the 500 to life in a completely unexpected way.

-Reverse to Perfection (produced by Francesco Carrozzini) features luxury restores order with the Fiat 500 by Gucci.

-Divergence (produced by Alexi Tan (Film Director)) features two lovers who are having a secret affair.
-They long to be together and at the same time, they know they shouldn't be.
-Just like their passionate encounters, their one of a kind cars, two Fiat 500 By Gucci also reflect the state of their relationship, moving fast apart but always finding a way to come back.
-She decides to leave once and for all, he makes the chase... will they return to one another one more time?

 The films were premiered at the Independent Ideas headquarters in Milan, during a special event for a select audience of international journalists and opinion leaders, in the presence of Lapo Elkann.